ZekeJin97/International-Advisor/README.md

 # StudyPath AI-Advisor: Multilingual GPT-4 Advisor for International Students

-tudyPath is a minimal but complete prototype of a multilingual Retrieval-Augmented Generation (RAG) system that helps international students navigate U.S. college admissions and visa policies.
+StudyPath is a minimal but complete prototype of a multilingual Retrieval-Augmented Generation (RAG) system that helps international students navigate U.S. college admissions and visa policies.
 It combines FastAPI, FAISS, sentence-transformer embeddings, and OpenAI GPT-4, wrapped in a lightweight React frontend.

 💡 Features